pavel444-byte/Frodo-AI/README.md

     npm start
     ```

-    This starts the React development server, typically on port 3000.
+    This command launches the React development server, which serves the web interface.
+It typically runs on port 3000.

 3.  **Access the application:**

-    Open your browser and navigate to `http://localhost:3000`.
+    Open your web browser and navigate to `http://localhost:3000` to start chatting with the AI!

 ## Project Structure

+The project is organized as follows: